haep1/DiscordGiveawayBot.NetCore/README.md

    * Set the name of the prize in all languages you want to support

 ### Commands
-`!sendmessage #channel` - Bot sends a message to that channel `!sendmessage #channel @person` - Bot sends a message tot that channel and mentions the person `!initgiveaway #channel` - Inits a new giveaway.
-All further steps are explained by the giveaway workflow `!cancel` - Cancel the giveaway initiation
+`!sendmessage #channel` - Bot sends a message to that channel<br/>
+`!sendmessage #channel @person` - Bot sends a message tot that channel and mentions the person<br/>
+`!initgiveaway #channel` - Inits a new giveaway.
+All further steps are explained by the giveaway workflow<br/>
+`!cancel` - Cancel the giveaway initiation